dolphin323/ghera_cleaned/Web/WebViewProceed-UnauthorizedAccess-Lean/README.md

 *Example:* The vulnerability is demonstrated by *Benign* and *Malicious*.
 The *Benign* app has an exported activity which accepts *username/password* pair and *ssn*. *Benign* connects to a server which asks for authentication to proceed to the *ssn* page. *Benign* has a *WebViewClient* which proceeds using provided *username/password* pair using `HttpAuthHandler#proceed(username, password)`.
 After a valid authentication of one or more *username/password* pair, *Malicious* sends a request to the exported activity of *Benign* with a *username/password* pair and *ssn*.
 Since *Benign* has a valid credentials from previous authentication, *Benign* sends the saved credentials and uploads *Malicious's* *ssn* on the server.

-To defend against this attack, a *secure* app is attaching an *Authorization header* to the loaded url using `WebView#loadUrl(url, additionalHttpHeaders)`.
+To defend against this attack, a *secure* app attaches an *Authorization header* while loading the url.
+The *Authorization header* consists of a `Basic` keyword and `username:password` encoded using base64 encoding, separated by a single space.
+This header gets added to the requested url using `WebView#loadUrl(url, additionalHttpHeaders)`.
+This forces *WebView* to send the attached header rather than sending saved credentials.
+On the server side, provided header gets extracted and credentials gets validated at the server side.

 # Steps to build the sample apps and to exploit the vulnerability